Search Apply now

 How long should you sleep before a night shift?

 Again, there are no firm rules when it comes to sleeping before a night shift.
-Both of the approaches outlined above can be effective for helping you power through the night – it might take a bit of experimentation to find an approach that suits you.
+Both of the approaches outlined above can be effective for helping you power through the night.
+It might take a bit of experimentation to find an approach that suits you.

 • Earplugs, eye mask and blackout curtains: You’ll need to make sure that your bedroom is set up for daytime sleeping.
 Invest in some blackout curtains that block sunlight, and get some good quality earplugs so you don’t get disturbed.

 • Melatonin supplements: Available from most pharmacies, melatonin supplements can help to promote sleep.
-Melatonin is a hormone that your brain produces naturally in response to darkness, and makes you feel drowsy.
-If you’re concerned about your sleep patterns, melatonin could be helpful – it’s best to talk to your doctor if you’re not sure.
+Melatonin is a hormone that your brain produces naturally in response to darkness and makes you feel drowsy.
+If you’re concerned about your sleep patterns, melatonin could be helpful.
+It’s best to talk to your doctor if you’re not sure.

 Tip #2: Keep moving